Anthony Kamanga

-Anthony D. Kamanga is a lawyer who has held various senior official positions in Malawi, and as of 6 December 2012 is the Attorney General of Malawi.
+Anthony D. Kamanga is a lawyer who has held various senior official positions in Malawi including Solicitor General.
+On 6 December 2012 he became the Attorney General of Malawi.

 Career

 Kamanga earned an LLB (Bachelor of Laws) in Malawi in 1978, an LLM (Master of Laws) in Toronto, Ontario, Canada in 1982 and a Diploma in Legal Drafting in Ottawa, Ontario, Canada in 1993.

 He was appointed Senior Counsel by the State President in 2004.

 Kamanga was legal counsel to the Malawi Government for over twenty years.

 He was responsible for international financial transactions with the World Bank Group, the African Development Bank and other multilateral financial institutions.

 Kamanga was appointed Chief Parliamentary Draftsman in the Ministry of Justice, and was appointed a Commissioner when the Privatization Commission was established.

 He was a member of the Constitutional Review Commission from August 2006 until July 2007, when he was appointed Solicitor General and Principal Secretary for the Ministry of Justice and Constitutional Affairs.